 There is a very big price gap between the two and your budget may dictate your decision.

 Tent Sleep Comfort

 Roof top tents come with a mattress that is usually quite comfy.
 With ground tents, it’s up to you to decide how you want to sleep.
 A mattress for a ground tent is an extra cost that can add up when you start buying sleeping bags and sleeping pads.

 Watch the weather and don’t camp in severe storms.
 Bad weather can cause problems for either tent style.

 The type of tent has a lot to do with how well it handles bad weather.
 Use the right tent for your camping conditions.
 There are 3-season and 4-season tents to choose from in many styles.

-- Arrow dynamic ground tents of minimal height are made to handle extreme winds where boxy, roof-top tents are not designed to handle high winds.
-You’ll rock around in a roof-top tent and hear more wind noise.
+- Arrow dynamic ground tents of minimal height are made to handle extreme winds whereas boxy, roof top tents are not designed to handle high winds.
+You’ll rock around in a roof top tent and hear more wind noise.
 With that said, large and tall family tents aren’t going to weather strong winds well either.

 - Downpours can pool and swamp poorly located ground tents.

 - Snowbanks in blizzards are less like to be a problem for a roof top tent.